DeLighT: Deep and Light-weight Transformer: Introduction

 \section{Introduction}

-Attention-based transformer networks \cite{vaswani2017attention} are widely used for sequence modeling tasks, including language modeling and machine translation.
-To improve performance, models are often scaled to be either wider by increasing the dimension of hidden layers (e.g., T5 \cite{raffel2019exploring} uses a dimension of 65K) or deeper by stacking more transformer blocks (e.g., GPT-3 \cite{brown2020language} uses 96 transformer blocks).
-However, such scaling increases the number of network parameters significantly (e.g., T5 and GPT-3 have 11 billion and 175 billion parameters), and complicates learning (i.e. requiring very large training sets \cite{raffel2019exploring,devlin2018bert,lan2020ALBERT,brown2020language} or careful regularization \cite{hinton2012improving,wan2013regularization,merity2018regularizing,dai2019transformer}).
-In this paper, we introduce a new parameter-efficient attention-based architecture that can be easily scaled to be both very wide and deep.
+Attention-based transformer networks~\citep{vaswani2017attention} are widely used for sequence modeling tasks, including language modeling and machine translation.
+To improve performance, models are often scaled to be either wider, by increasing the dimension of hidden layers, or deeper, by stacking more transformer blocks.
+For example, T5 \citep{raffel2019exploring} uses a dimension of 65K and GPT-3 \citep{brown2020language} uses 96 transformer blocks.
+However, such scaling increases the number of network parameters significantly (e.g., T5 and GPT-3 have 11 billion and 175 billion parameters, respectively), and complicates learning, i.e., these models either require very large training corpora \citep{raffel2019exploring,devlin2018bert,brown2020language} or careful regularization \citep{hinton2012improving,wan2013regularization,merity2018regularizing}.
+In this paper, we introduce a new parameter-efficient attention-based architecture that can be easily scaled to be both wide and deep.

-Our very \texttt{De}ep and \texttt{Ligh}t-weight \texttt{T}ransformer architecture (\arch) extends the transformer architecture of \citet{vaswani2017attention} and delivers similar or better performance with significantly fewer parameters.
-At the heart of \arch~is the \dextra~transformation that uses group linear transformations \cite{mehta2018pyramidal} with an expand-reduce strategy for varying the width and depth of the \arch~block efficiently.
-Since these transformations are local by nature, \dextra~uses feature shuffling (analogous to channel shuffling \cite{zhang2018shufflenet} in convolutional networks) to share information between different groups.
-Such wide and deep representations facilitate replacing the multi-head attention and feed-forward layers in transformers with single headed attention and light-weight feed-forward layers, reducing total networks parameters.
-Importantly, unlike transformers, \dextra~blocks can be scaled independent of the input size.
-This allows us to allocate parameters more efficiently across blocks by using shallower and narrower \arch~blocks near the input and deeper and wider \arch~blocks near the output.
+Our \texttt{De}ep and \texttt{Ligh}t-weight \texttt{T}ransformer architecture, \arch, extends the transformer architecture of \citet{vaswani2017attention} and delivers similar or better performance with significantly fewer parameters and operations.
+At the heart of \arch~is the \dextra~that uses the group linear transformations (GLTs) of \citet{mehta2018pyramidal} with an expand-reduce strategy for varying the width and depth of the \arch~block efficiently.
+Since GLTs are local by nature, the \dextra~uses feature shuffling, which is analogous to channel shuffling in convolutional networks \citep{zhang2018shufflenet}, to share information between different groups.
+Such wide and deep representations facilitate replacing the multi-head attention and feed-forward layers in transformers with single headed attention and light-weight feed-forward layers, reducing total network parameters and operations.
+Importantly, unlike transformers, the \dextra~decouples the depth and width from the input size, allowing us to allocate parameters more efficiently across blocks by using shallower and narrower \arch~blocks near the input and deeper and wider \arch~blocks near the output.